Blinding (punishment)

 Blinding is a type of physical punishment which results in complete or nearly complete loss of vision.
 It was used as an act of revenge and torture.
-The punishment has been used since Antiquity; Greek mythology makes several references to blinding as divine punishment, which reflects human practice.
+The punishment has been used since antiquity; Greek mythology makes several references to blinding as divine punishment, which reflects human practice.

 In the Byzantine Empire and many other historical societies, blinding was accomplished by gouging out the eyes, sometimes using a hot poker, and by pouring a boiling substance, such as vinegar, on them.

 In mythology and religious law

 Oedipus gouged out his own eyes after accidentally fulfilling the prophecy that he would end up killing his father and marrying his mother.
 In the Bible, Samson was blinded upon his capture by the Philistines.

 Early Christians were often blinded as a penalty for their beliefs.
 For example, Saint Lucy's torturers tore out her eyes.
+This form of torture was also applied to the virgin martyrs Saint Tatiana and Saint Hripsime, according to their stories.